Armenia–Israel relations: Armenian genocide recognition

+2020s

 On 26 August 2025, Prime Minister Benjamin Netanyahu revealed in a podcast that he personally recognizes the Armenian genocide, the first time the Israeli leader has done so.
+In the following year, the Israeli government officially recognized the Armenian genocide on 28 June 2026.
+On 19 July 2026, Haaretz reported that the proposal to recognize the Armenian genocide, approved a month prior, was not brought to a Knesset vote due to pressure from Azerbaijan.
+According to an Israeli source cited by Haaretz, Benjamin Netanyahu blocked the vote following contact with a senior Azerbaijani adviser.

 Public view of Israel

 In 2004, a private Armenian television company named ALM, owned by Tigran Karapetyan, used its media platform to broadcast content portraying Jews as an uncivilized race whose aim was to take control of Armenia and the rest of the world.
 In the same year, the Holocaust memorial established in Yerevan Park was vandalized.
 In 2005, Armen Avetisyan, the leader of the now defunct Armyano-Arian Order, a radical neo-nazi movement was arrested on charges of inciting hatred against Jews and other minority groups.
-According to the ADL's 2014 survey, around 58 percent of Armenians expressed anti-Semitic tendencies and prejudices, while 80 percent of Armenians stated that they have not met a Jewish person.
+According to the ADL's 2014 survey, around 58 percent of Armenians expressed antisemitic tendencies and prejudices, while 80 percent of Armenians stated that they have not met a Jewish person.

 The opinion of Israel and its recent political developments (relations with Turkey, Azerbaijan, the treatment of Armenians in Israel) has been a dividing factor of Armenians, both in Armenia and in the diaspora.
 Various Armenians have supported Israel, especially in its ongoing war with Hamas in the Gaza strip, citing historical solidarity with Jewish communities over antisemitism and antisemitic violence.
 However, many Armenians have likewise taken a pro-Palestine stance, for varying reasons.

 Before the war with Hamas, Israel had already been a dividing opinion in Armenian communities due to Israel supplying Azerbaijan with weapons in the 2023 takeover of Karabakh, and Israel staying silent on the idea of recognizing the Armenian Genocide.
 Many Armenians see parallels in Israel's treatment of Palestinians to Turkish and Azeri treatments of Armenians.
 At the same time, Israeli settlers increased their attacks against Armenians in Jerusalem due to a controversial land deal with the Armenian quarter, which gave Israeli settlers key land in a 99 year lease.

 Due to the increase of Armenia's Jewish community, various Israeli and Azeri media outlets accuse Armenia of being a hotbed of antisemitism in response to Israeli and Azeri treatment of Armenians.
 Armenian media outlets, however, counter the claim, saying there is very little real antisemitism in Armenia.

 In 2024, a neo-nazi march was organized in Yerevan by Hosank, a fringe political group.